 When introducing cats and dogs you need to be certain a very intently focused dog cannot physically charge the gate and knock it down.
 A pressure mounted baby gate is not usually adequate to the task of stopping a determined or large dog.
 Strongly consider installing a hardware mounted baby gate instead.
 Mount the gate low enough to stop the cat from going under.

-Then consider adding something behind the baby gate like a zip screen doorway barrier to prevent the cat or kitten from going over the top of the gate (like Magic Mesh Hands-free screen door or Magnetic Screen Door).
+Then consider adding something behind the baby gate like a zip screen doorway barrier to prevent the cat or kitten from going over the top of the gate, like MAGZO Hands-free screen door (Dr. Traas has tried several and she likes this one the best) or Magnetic Screen Door).
 This should provide you a firm barrier between them that allows them to see one another, smell one another, and get used to sharing space before they ever get access to one another physically.
 The goal is no contact but easily allowing sight and sniffing around to go on safely!
 They cannot learn to trust one another if the barrier is not adequate to prevent them from attacking one another.

 The baby gate can be perfectly repurposed to keep the dog away from the cat litter box later on.
 For that later purpose mount it slightly higher then so the cat can slip beneath it easily to get to their litter box and prevent harassment and cat box raiding by the dog.
 Cat poop is a divine delicacy for most dogs.

 The barrier allows you to observe and mediate if needed between the dog and cat.
 Avoid allowing the dog to intensely stare at the cat without being distracted and redirected because that tends to be both intimidating, stressful, and annoying to cats.
 Plus, it generally means the dog is getting too intense and considering the cat as prey (or in the case of herding breeds as a furry creature to be chased down).